-(32) All facilities seeking certification must meet the most current OGTR Guidelines for the Certification of Physical Containment Facilities (level and type) as well as the Australian/New Zealand Standard AS/NZS 2243: 3 (Safety in Laboratories: Microbiological safety and containment).
-GMSC members or its representatives conduct inspections and must complete the appropriate application checklist for the facility type and level.
-Inspectors must be accompanied by the facility Manager / Supervisor or a suitable nominee and it is advisable that a researcher intending to conduct dealing(s) within the facility be present to answer inspector questions.
-All items requiring rectification must be resolved for the application to proceed to the next stage.

-(33) The Secretariat and facility Manager / Supervisor are responsible for collating the additional paperwork required for the certification application.
+- (35) All facilities seeking certification must meet the most current OGTR Guidelines for the Certification of Physical Containment Facilities (level and type) incorporating best practice requirements outlined in the Australian/New Zealand Standard AS/NZS 2243: 3 (Safety in laboratories: Microbiological safety and containment).
+LTIBC members or its representatives conduct inspections and must complete the appropriate application checklist for the facility type and level.
+Inspectors must be accompanied by the Facility Manager/Supervisor or a suitable nominee and it is advisable that a researcher intending to conduct dealing(s) within the facility be present to answer inspector questions.
+All items requiring rectification must be resolved for the application to proceed to the next stage. - (36) The Executive Officer and Facility Manager/Supervisor are responsible for collating the additional paperwork required for the certification application.
 Applications must be authorised by the DVC(R) prior to submission to the OGTR.
-The Secretariat must liaise with the OGTR to ensure that any outstanding certification requirements are resolved.
-Once certification is granted by the OGTR, the Secretariat is responsible for retaining a copy for the University records and forwarding the certification and signage to the facility Manager / Supervisor.

-(34) OGTR certified physical containment level 2 (PC2) facilities must be inspected at least every 12 months by the GMSC or its representatives.
-Inspection teams assess whether the existing certified facility continues to meet the conditions and requirements of certification.
-Inspectors must be accompanied by the facility Manager / Supervisor or a suitable nominee and it is advisable that a researcher conducting dealings within the facility be present to answer inspector questions.
-The Secretariat must notify the facility Manager / Supervisor of the inspection outcome and if items require rectification, detail what is required and the deadline for completion of action items.
-The facility Manager / Supervisor must provide written confirmation that all action items have been resolved.
-Failure to address action items and provide written confirmation may result in the suspension or surrender of certification active.
-The Secretariat will provide reminder notices to the facility Manager / Supervisor, and when necessary Head of School and / or College Pro Vice-Chancellor prior to the GMSC seeking a suspension or surrender of certification.

-(35) The University must maintain inspection reports for a minimum of 5 years and provide these to the Regulator if requested.
-Access to OGTR certified facilities is restricted to authorised persons who have completed the La Trobe University Working with Recombinant DNA training module.
-Unauthorised persons may only enter certified facilities with the permission of the facility Manager / Supervisor and unauthorised persons must not conduct dealings in certified facilities.
+The Executive Officer must liaise with the OGTR to ensure that any outstanding certification requirements are resolved.
+Once certification is granted by the OGTR, the Executive Officer is responsible for retaining a copy for the University records and forwarding the certification and signage to the Facility Manager/Supervisor. - (37) In accordance with OGTR guidelines, certified physical containment level 2 (PC2) facilities must be inspected at least every 12 months by the LTIBC or appropriately trained person(s).
+Certified PC1 facilities will be inspected every 2 years.
+Inspection personnel assess whether the existing certified facility continues to meet the conditions and requirements of certification.
+Inspectors must be accompanied by the Facility Manager/Supervisor or a suitable nominee and it is advisable that a researcher conducting dealings within the facility also be present to answer inspector questions.
+The Executive Officer must notify the Facility Manager/Supervisor of the inspection outcome and if items require rectification, detail what is required and the deadline for completion of action items.
+The Facility Manager/Supervisor must provide written confirmation that all action items have been resolved.
+Failure to address action items and provide written confirmation may result in the suspension or surrender of certification status and require all GMO dealings conducted in the facility cease until the facility is compliant and certification active.
+The Executive Officer will provide reminder notices to the Facility Manager/Supervisor, and when necessary Head of School and / or College Pro Vice-Chancellor prior to the LTIBC seeking a suspension or surrender of certification. - (38) The University must maintain inspection reports for a minimum of 3 years and provide these to the Regulator upon request. - (39) Access to OGTR certified facilities is restricted to authorised persons who have completed the training as approved by the LTIBC.
+One of the authorised trainings is the La Trobe University Working with Recombinant DNA training module.
+Unauthorised persons may only enter certified facilities with the permission of the Facility Manager/Supervisor and unauthorised persons must not conduct dealings in certified facilities.
 Unauthorised persons include contractors, maintenance staff and visitors.